-- to reflect on one's own professional behavior (incl. ethical standards) and development as they apply to forensic psychology (including specific best practice ethics standards for forensic psychologists); - to work effectively in a research setting and/or in an applied/forensic-clinical setting.
+- to reflect on their own professional behavior (incl. ethical standards) and development as they apply to forensic psychology (including specific best practice ethical standards for forensic psychologists); - to work effectively in a research setting and/or in an applied/forensic-clinical setting.

-PSY5611 Year 1 Sep 2023 31 Aug 2024 Print course description ECTS credits: 2.0 Instruction language: English Coordinators:
+PSY5611 Year 1 Sep 2024 31 Aug 2025 Print course description ECTS credits: 2.0 Instruction language: English Coordinators: